PrinceWang-Cal/PrinceWang-Cal.github.io/_pages/about.md

 ### Industry

-I have interned at UCSF Radiology, working on a research project for applying sequential models for CT scan processing.
-I have also interned at Rexel as a software engineer, developing high-frequency systems for IoT data processing.
-In 2020, I interned as a Machine Learning engineer at atHUM, focusing on similarity models and pipelines.
+I have interned at [UCSF Radiology](https://radiology.ucsf.edu), working on a research project for applying sequential models for CT scan processing.
+I have also interned at [Rexel](https://www.rexelusa.com/) as a software engineer, developing high-frequency systems for IoT data processing.
+In 2020, I interned as a Machine Learning engineer at [atHUM](https://athum.com/), focusing on similarity models and pipelines.

 ### Research

 My current research focus is in the field of 3D Computer Vision and Medical Imaging.
-I am an undergraduate researcher at Berkeley, where I am advised by ProfessorJoey Gonzalez on machine learning research.
-I am also an undergraduate researcher at UCSF Radiology, where I am advised by ProfessorJae Ho Sohn in deep learning based on medical imaging research.
+I am an undergraduate researcher at Berkeley, where I am advised by Professor [Joey Gonzalez](http://people.eecs.berkeley.edu/~jegonzal/) on machine learning research.
+I am also an undergraduate researcher at UCSF Radiology, where I am advised by Professor [Jae Ho Sohn](https://radiology.ucsf.edu/people/jae-ho-sohn) in deep learning based on medical imaging research.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.